 - Educational Background: It makes no difference what your educational background is.
 Candidates with any educational background who have a rudimentary understanding of various sociological topics such as family, religion, and so on may find it intriguing.

 There are various themes in General Studies Paper-I that overlap with the optional subject, such as

 - The consequences of political philosophies such as capitalism, communism, and socialism on society.

 - Highlights of Indian society, India’s diversity

 - Globalization’s effects on Indian culture.

-- Women’s roles and organisations, poverty and development issues, population and related challenges, and urbanisation are all discussed.
+- Women’s roles and organizations, poverty and development issues, population and related challenges, and urbanization are all discussed.

 - Social empowerment, communalism, secularism, and regionalism

 The following is a list of popular subjects for General Studies Paper II:

 - The role of pressure groups and formal/informal associations in the polity.